* Henry Clay, Sr. (April 12, 1777 – June 29, 1852) was a nineteenth-century American statesman and orator

 JOIN US as a "FRIEND" of "Ashland Historical Society - Ashland NE"

-The most recent quarterly meeting
+The most recent quarterly meeting of the AHS

 * OPEN HOUSE each THU pm - 1 to 4 pm

-* next Quarterly Meeting April 2013
+* next Quarterly & Annual Meeting will be October 2013

 Also watch the Ashland Gazette